korylprince/reCAPTCHA_Responsive/README.md

 There are three sizes Normal, Small, and Smaller.
 Once you go away from Normal, there is no going back (This could be fixed, I just didn't want to write the code.)
 It will alternate between Small and Smaller depending on size.

+By default it checks the body for the size.
+You can edit this and the trigger widths pretty easily.

 I've only tested this on the clean theme.
 No idea what it will do on the others.

 #Usage#